2009 NASCAR Camping World West Series

 Jason Bowles, the 2009 Camping World West Series champion.

 Eric Holmes, the defending West Series champion, finished second behind Bowles in the championship by 123 points.

 Greg Pursley finished third in the championship.

-The 2009 NASCAR Camping World West Series was the 56th season of Camping World West Series, a regional stock car racing series sanctioned by NASCAR.
+The 2009 NASCAR Camping World West Series was the 56th season of the NASCAR Camping World West Series, a regional stock car racing series sanctioned by NASCAR.
 It began with the Allstate Texas Thunder 150 at Thunderhill Raceway on March 14, 2009, and concluded with the Toyota/Copart 150 at All-American Speedway on September 26, 2009.
 Jason Bowles won the championship, 123 points in front of Eric Holmes.

-This was the last season for the West Series with the Camping World title sponsorship.
-Because Camping World decided to be the title sponsor for the NASCAR Truck Series starting in 2009, they did not renew their title sponsorship of NASCAR's East and West Series after their contract for that ended at the end of the 2009 season, with them sponsoring all three series for that year only.
+This was the last season for the West Series with the Camping World title sponsorship, as Camping World decided to be the title sponsor for the NASCAR Truck Series starting in 2009, they did not renew their title sponsorship of NASCAR's East and West Series after their contract for ended at the end of the 2009 season, with them sponsoring all three series for that year only.
 K&N Filters became the new title sponsor for the East and West Series starting in 2010.